airswap/airswap-protocols/README.md

 | `yarn lint:fix`   | Run eslint for all JavaScript code.       |
 | `yarn pretty:fix` | Run prettier for all JavaScript code.     |

+## Branching

+Flow for contracts and associated tools:
+Branch from Develop; Merge Feature → Develop → Beta → Main

+Flow for tool updates (not contracts):
+Branch from Main; Merge Feature → Main → Develop

+## Versioning

+- Major versions include breaking changes.
+- Minor versions do not include breaking changes and may include additional functionality.
+- Dependencies on fellow @airswap packages should use caret semver.

+## Process

+**Regular development process for a complete release**

+1. New work and features are cut from and merged to "develop"

+   1. Cut feature branches from develop
+   2. Merge feature branches into develop (Squash and Merge)

+2. Merge "develop" into "beta" to publish beta packages.
+(Semver: x.x.x-beta.x)

+   1. Merge develop into beta (Merge Commit): this will publish NPM with "beta" tag.
+   2. Tag beta release from beta branch. (x.x.x-beta.x)
+   3. Share tagged release with auditors if auditing.

+3. Merge "develop" into "main" to publish latest packages.
+(Semver: x.x.x)

+   1. Merge develop into main (Merge Commit): this will publish NPM with "latest" tag.
+   2. Merge main into beta: this will update the beta with latest.
+   3. Tag release from main branch. (x.x.x)

+**Individual package features or patches**

+1. Cut a feature or fix branch from main.
+2. Merge fix into main (Squash and Merge): this will publish to NPM with "latest" tag.
+3. Merge main into develop.

 ## Deploying and Verifying

 Each package has commands `yarn deploy` and `yarn verify`.
 Each command takes a `--network` flag.
 For example: